OSInside/kiwi/doc/source/workflow.rst

 .. topic:: Note: KIWI configuration file name convention

-   KIWI at first place looks for a configuration file named :file:`config.xml`, in the case there is no such file it looks for files with a :regexp:`*.kiwi` extension.
-In that case the first match is the loaded file.
+   KIWI at first place looks for a configuration file named :file:`config.xml`.
+If there is no such file, KIWI looks for files with a :regexp:`*.kiwi` extension.
+In that case, the first match is the loaded file.

 The Prepare Step
 ................